WillCaton2350/Python-Rumble-Bot/README.md

 # NanoLegion Bot

 This Python script automates browser interactions using Selenium WebDriver.
-It spins multiple browser instances attached to separate nodes in a binary tree.
+It spins multiple browser instances attached to separate nodes on a binary tree.

 Features